-We have established three committees under the board of directors: an audit committee, a compensation committee and a nominating and corporate governance committee.
+We will establish three committees under the board of directors immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part: an audit committee, a compensation committee and a nominating and corporate governance committee.
 We will adopt a charter for each of the three committees.
 Each committee's members and functions are described below.

 Audit Committee.
-Our audit committee consists of Conor Chia-hung Yang, Haoxiang Hou and Derrick Yifang Xiong.
-Conor Chia-hung Yang is the chairman of our audit committee.
+Our audit committee will consist of Conor Chia-hung Yang, Haoxiang Hou and Derrick Yifang Xiong.
+Conor Chia-hung Yang will be the chairman of our audit committee.
 We have determined that each of Conor Chia-hung Yang and Haoxiang Hou satisfies the "independence" requirements of Rule 5605(c)(2) of the Listing Rules of the Nasdaq Stock Market and Rule 10A-3 under the Exchange Act, as amended.
 We have determined that Conor Chia-hung Yang qualifies as an "audit committee financial expert."
-The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
-The audit committee is responsible for, among other things:
+The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
+The audit committee will be responsible for, among other things: